umbraco/UmbracoDocs/umbraco-forms/developer/extending/adding-a-fieldtype.md

 ---
-meta.Title: Adding a field type to Umbraco Forms
+description: "A tutorial covering how to add a custom Field Type to your Umbraco Forms installation."
 ---

 # Adding A Field Type To Umbraco Forms